Historic Preservation Loan Program for Capital Projects

 - Predevelopment costs such as studies, surveys, plans and specifications, and architectural, engineering, or other special services directly related to pre-construction work for a capital project (eligible for short-term financing only, and only in specific circumstances)

-- A perpetual preservation easement on the assisted property must be conveyed to MHT (for more information, visit the easements page)
+- A preservation easement on the assisted property must be conveyed to MHT (for more information, visit the easements page)